arnicas/text-gen-arxiv-papers/pages/about.md

 ### How the Searches Work

 There is limited functionality in the [ArXiv API](https://arxiv.org/help/api/), but it can do these.
-But truly, thank you to arXiv for use of its open access interoperability.
+But truly, thank you to ArXiv for use of its open access interoperability.

 * API Search String for Story:
 `(abs: text generation OR abs: natural language generation) AND (abs: narrative OR abs: story OR abs: fiction OR abs: plot)`